LLNL/RAJA/docs/sphinx/user_guide/feature/tiling.rst

        // kernel body using index 'i'
      }
    );

-In RAJA, the simplest way to tile an iteration space is to use ``RAJA::statement::Tile`` and ``RAJA::statement::For`` statement types.
+In RAJA kernel, the simplest way to tile an iteration space is to use ``RAJA::statement::Tile`` and ``RAJA::statement::For`` statement types.
 A ``RAJA::statement::Tile`` type is similar to a ``RAJA::statement::For`` type, but takes a tile size as the second template argument.
 The